 The Padlock Icon

-Remember, all secure connections will have the padlock icon, but some may also have the Green Address Bar.
+Remember, most secure connections will have the padlock icon, but some may also have the Green Address Bar.
 Or rather, it used to be uniformly green.
 Nowadays, different browsers display the EV Name Badge in different ways.

-The Green Address Bar is only shown when a website is using a specific type of SSL certificate known as an Extended Validation (EV) Certificate.
-This certificate allows a website to prove it is operated by a real-world, legally incorporated company.
+The Green Address Bar/EV Name Badge is only shown when a website is using a specific type of SSL certificate known as an Extended Validation (EV) SSL Certificate.
+This certificate allows a website to assert its identity and prove it is operated by a real-world, legally incorporated company.
 Browsers give websites with EV SSL certificates preferential treatment by displaying the company name to the left of the URL.
-When you see a green address bar, you can relax—you’re secure.
+When you see an EV Name Badge, you can relax—you’re secure.
 The green address bar cannot be faked, it is un-impugnable proof of identity—and by extension trustworthiness.

-The exact appearance of these two indicators varies by browser.
+The exact appearance of EV name badge varies by browser.
 Sometimes the name is written in green, sometimes it is inside a green rectangle and sometimes it’s not green at all.
 Here are a few examples of how EV certificates look in popular browsers:

-It’s possible for a URL to have HTTPS in it but for the padlock icon not to appear correctly.
+It’s possible for a URL to have HTTPS in it but for the padlock icon not to appear correctly, too.
 This indicates that there is some security issue with the connection – usually mixed content, when a site is still loading some assets that are HTTP – and represents a cause for concern.
 If this is the case, it’s best to assume you do not have a secure connection.

-This one is for advanced users only because it involves diving a bit deeper into your browser’s menu and can be misleading if you don’t have a proper understanding of SSL.
+This one is a bit more advanced because it involves diving a bit deeper into your browser’s menu and that can be misleading if you don’t have a proper understanding of SSL.

 If a website doesn’t have the green address bar, the most that you can tell from the presence of security connection indicators is that your connection is secure.
 That means no third party can eavesdrop and steal information.
 But as we just discussed, it doesn’t mean you’re safe, though.